AustralianCancerDataNetwork/auscatverse/components/PORTAINER.md

 This page shows a list of all containers on the host agent.
 Unlike the `Stacks` and `Services` pages, this shows all containers that are on the host, not only ones that are bundled into a Stack.
 This includes active containers (`running` in green), stopped containers (`exited` in red) or newly booted containers that are setting up (`created` in blue).

 Each container comes with the option of jumping into a interactive secure shell (`>_` icon under the `Quick Actions` column).
 This is extremely helpful for inspecting things inside of the container like checking if mounting paths are set correctly, or inspecting data that is encapsulted within the container environment and be only be accessed from within it.
-By default, you login as a root user into a Bash shell with sudo permissions, but this can be configured to another user and different shell or command that exists wihtin the container (highlighted in red):
+By default, you login as a root user into a Bash shell with sudo permissions, but this can be configured to another user and different shell or command that exists within the container (highlighted in red):

 ![Portainer containers](images/Portainer_5.png)